robinwu9000/resume-scripts/README.md

    from
    eg: monster.rb, dice.rb, indeed.rb, etc
-   - if you run into any problems, it's fine just make a note of it and we can try addressing it later
+   - if you run into any problems, it's fine just make a note of it and we can try addressing it together
    - make a fake account to test that it works
   + we might need to make another script to run all these scripts, but we can worry about it when the time comes